 - 8 vocabulary cards that you can use for just about anything…functions, describing, sentence construction, story retell, etc. The possibilities are endless!

-This is the sequencing page.
+- Sequencing page.
 The old lady swallows six different objects in this book, so there are 6 boxes to sequence each of them, labeled with the ordinal numbers.
 You can use this as a group activity and print just one, laminate, and attach the pictures/words with velcro.
 I do this with each of my units.
 BUT, I also sometimes print one for each student and let them have their own copy.
 They can either cut the pictures/words or draw it themselves.
 Either way, this is great for sequencing skills and retell!
 There are the pictures and words to go with the sequencing page.
 You can use either one, depending on your students’ level.
 You can also laminate both sets and have students match the picture to the word.
 I have many students who are also working on decoding, so that is a good activity for them!

-Next is a noun and verb sorting activity.
+- Noun and verb sorting activity.
 This is the sorting page, with a basket for each part of speech.
 Students will sort each piece of candy to the correct basket.
 This is also a good activity for discussing multiple meaning words since some of the candy could go in either basket!
 There are 8 nouns and 8 verbs from the story included.
 Once the students sort all of the candy, you could have them choose one from each basket and make sentences!I also added 16 blank pieces of candy, so you can have students find nouns and verbs themselves…or you can use them for anything else! (i.e. speech words, another part of speech, etc)

 - 12 rhyming cards, which students can match.
 Plus 12 blank chick cards, which you can use for finding more rhyming words or whatever your students need!

 - Mini book time!
 This is probably my kids FAVORITE part of my Old Lady activities.
 They just love making these and I love the outcomes!
 You can target SOOO much with these…sequencing, retell, vocabulary, etc. The students will fill in the blanks, draw pictures, and staple together.
 I let them take it home, which they can use for carry over practice to retell the story to their family!

 - I also like getting my kids writing, so this page is great to work on those written expression goals!
 The prompt is “I wish the old lady would have eaten…”.
 I am sure there will be lots of giggles on this one!

 - Venn Diagram for comparing and contrasting.
 You can have your students compare/contrast the included vocabulary cards, different Old Lady books, seasons, holidays, etc. Really, you could use it for anything 🙂 I like having these student pages that can serve as work samples or carryover activities.

 - And last but not least…game board!
 Use with the included activities or with your own!

 That’s it!
 I hope you like it!
 You can find it in my TPT Store!